- Category: Articles

 - Last Updated: Sunday, 12 September 2021 23:35

 - Written by Rick Swenton

 - Hits: 6913

 W1RHS Panoramic ViewWelcome to Swenton.COM.We are not a business.
 We do not sell any product or service.
 We're in this only for the pure fun of it.
 On this web site you will find chronicles of my technology adventures, Ham Radio and Home Automation projects.
 Enjoy your visit!

 "Better to write for yourself and have no public, than to write for the public and have no self." -Cyril Connolly

-Along with a Sun Ultra-30 Workstation.
-2002 Photo.
+I had a Sun Ultra-30 Workstation.
 That printer was a QMS Postscript printer with a Canon CX engine.
 The interface was serial only and Apple friendly.
 They were challenging to get running on a PC.
 That was my first Postscript printer.
 I spent a lot of time writing raw Postscript programs and running them on the printer to produce interesting things on paper.
-I obtained two Sun Ultra-30 servers from the Pratt & Whitney company surplus store.
+I obtained two Sun Ultra-30 workstations from the Pratt & Whitney company surplus store.
 They came without hard drives but that was no problem.
 We had access to Sun S1 storage arrays that were damaged in a customer accident.
 They were replaced and we got to keep the old ones.
 Other than some cabinet scuffs they all worked fine.
+2002 photo.

-And, of course, a Windows workstation.
-2002 Photo.
+And, of course, I had a Windows workstation.
 The Sun monitors were Sony Trinitron displays in disguise.
 With the right Sun VGA adapter cable they plugged into PCs and worked nicely.
+2002 photo.

 The image above is a typical screen showing the program used to control the Software Defined Radio (SDR) transceiver.
 When you operate this radio and software it makes you feel like you work for the NSA.